-Canada and the United States of America are quite possibly the two most similar countries in the world.
+Canada and the United States of America are possibly the world’s two most similar countries.
 Their residents speak the same language, eat the same foods, have the same taste in entertainment, work in the same sorts of jobs, celebrate most of the same holidays, and share the same customs of daily life.

 Yet sharing so much in common with a country as powerful and controversial as the United States can also breed contempt and insecurity, and Canadians spend a lot of time trying to come up with reasons why they are not like Americans.
 Or, just as often, why Americans are worse.